teamleaderleo/examples-typescript/audio-transcript/README.md

 ```

 Will schedule to start example workflow immediately.
 The code for this is on `scheduleWorkflow.ts`.
 In here you can see how the transcribeAndTranslateWorkflow is scheduled to be executed.

+## Deploy on Restack Cloud

+To deploy the application on Restack, you can create an account at [Restack Console](https://console.restack.io)